Viasat/halite/doc/halite-basic-syntax-reference.md

 !["simple-symbol [ '/' simple-symbol]"](./halite-bnf-diagrams/basic-syntax/symbol.svg)

 Symbols are used to identify operators, variables in expressions, and specifications.
+Symbols are not values.
+There are no expressions that produce symbols.
+Anywhere that a symbol is called for in an operator argument list, a literal symbol must be provided.
+Symbols passed as arguments to operators are not evaluated.
+Symbols used within expressions in general are evaluated prior to invoking the operator.
+A common pattern in operator arguments is to provide a sequence of alternating symbols and values within square brackets.
+In these cases each symbol is bound to the corresponding value in pair-wise fashion.

 <table><tr><td colspan="1">